PUCL, PEN International condemn FIR against Scroll.in’s Supriya Sharma

 PEN International Writers in Prison Committee Chairperson Salil Tripathi said that the FIR showed that the real intention of the Indian state was to stifle dissent.
 “Supriya Sharma’s report pointed out a profound weakness in India’s poorly-planned lockdown in the wake of the pandemic,” he said.
 “Her stories have shown the adverse impact of the lockdown on India’s most vulnerable people.
 That it happened in the prime minister’s constituency is no doubt embarrassing to the government.
 For the police to treat the complaint as a cognisable offence shows that the real intent of the state is not to provide an effective remedy for the complainant, but to silence dissent.”

 Tripathi said the invocation of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act prevents the defendants from seeking anticipatory bail.
 He said several governments around the world have used the pandemic to crack down on dissent, and the Indian government “is no exception”.
-“PEN International calls upon Indian authorities to desist from using draconian laws against independent reporting and urges parliamentarians to amend the law that allows the state and individuals to use them to stop reporting they don’t like,” he added.
+“PEN International calls upon Indian authorities to desist from using draconian laws against independent reporting and urges parliamentarians to amend the law that allows the state and individuals to use them to stop reporting [what] they don’t like,” he added.

 Many journalists, media watchdogs, activists and writers have condemned the FIR against Sharma over the past week, calling it an attack on the freedom of expression, and an attempt to frighten journalists.
 This includes the Editors Guild of India, the Committee to Protect Journalists, Network of Women in Media, India, Delhi Union of Journalists and Brihanmumbai Union of Journalists.